ember-learn/ember-blog/content/ember-3-2-released.md

 Use of `Ember.Logger` is deprecated.
 You should replace any calls to `Ember.Logger` with calls to `console`.

-In Microsoft Edge and IE11, uses of console beyond calling its methods may require more subtle changes than simply substituting console wherever `Logger` appears.
+In Microsoft Edge and IE11, uses of console beyond calling its methods may require more subtle changes than only substituting console wherever `Logger` appears.
 In these browsers, they will behave as they do in other browsers when the development tools are open.

 <!-- alex ignore invalid -->
 But, when run normally, calls to its methods must not be bound to anything other than  the console object.
 If not, you will receive an Invalid calling object exception.
 This is a known inconsistency with these browsers.